KrauseKelsen/crhpcs2025/distributed_memory/A_practice/INSTRUCTIONS.md

 ## Implementation Details

 - **Input:**
-  - Randomly generate or read matrices $A$ and $B$.
+  - Generate or read matrix $A$ and vector $x$.
-  - Ensure the dimensions of $A$ and $B$ are compatible for multiplication.
+  - Ensure the dimensions of $A$ and $x$ are compatible for multiplication.

 - **Output:**
-  - Display or save the resulting matrix $C$ on the root process.
+  - Display or save the resulting vector $b$ on the root process.
   - Print the computation time for performance analysis.

 - **Optimization:**